CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 Note: if you try to upload an unencrypted file, the airlock client will automatically encrypt it with the Sensitive Data public key for security reasons.

 6- The exported file is now available in SD Connect /Allas.
-After downloading the file in your local environment, you can decrypt it using your private encryption key.
-For specific guidance check the following [paragraph]() using the Crypt4GH application or programmatically.
+After downloading the file in your local environment, you can decrypt it with your secret encryption key, using the Crypt4GH application or programmatically.
+For specific guidance check the following [paragraph](./sd_connect.md#data-dowload-and-decryption).
 For more information and support, write to servicedesk@csc.fi (email subject SD Desktop)